 (1) mini connector 3-pin to retrieve messages from debugging from a monitor series.

 Which Linux distribution to install?

-The development team of Orange Pi card did a huge job of adaptation of the major Linux distributions available. this page, you will find the images available for your model.
+The development team of Orange Pi board did a huge job of adaptation of the major Linux distributions available. this page, you will find the images available for your model.
 Impossible to test everything!
-The list is not necessarily up-to-date with respect to the traded card as you can see.
-We understand why with the number of distributions and cards to manage!
+The list is not necessarily up-to-date with respect to the traded board as you can see.
+We understand why with the number of distributions and boards to manage!